Fioctl CLI Installation¶

 Now that Fioctl is installed, you must authenticate with our backend before you’re able to use it.
 This requires you to generate OAuth2 application credentials for interacting with Factory APIs:

-Go to Token and create a new Api Token by clicking on the + New Token.
 Complete with a Description and the Expiration date and select next.

 For fioctl, check the Use for tools like fioctl box and select your Factory.
 Remember that you can revoke this access and set up a new credential later once you are familiar with the API Access.